Jackson Water Quality at a Glance

 Report Issues and Stay Connected

-Contact JXN Water customer service for billing questions, service issues, or water quality concerns.
-Participate in community meetings and public comment periods to ensure your voice is heard in system management decisions.
+Contact JXN Water customer service at 601-500-5200 for billing questions, service issues, or water quality concerns.
+The call center operates 24 hours a day, every day of the year.
+Participate in quarterly community meetings and public comment periods to ensure your voice is heard in system management decisions.

 Piles of Money